The ultimate sacrifice, of one’s life, in defense of a nation, of peace, of freedom, is a sacrifice we must always remember and honour.

 The Armenian National Committee of Canada, on behalf of the Canadian Armenian community, would like to thank the Canadian Government and its armed forces for the security and safety they bring to our community and our country from coast to coast.
 We remember and are grateful for the ultimate sacrifices of all those who have fallen on and off the battlefields to protect our welfare.

-This year, on the 101st anniversary of the Armenian Genocide, we also remember and thank the Canadian civilians and missionaries who supported and saved Armenian lives in the Ottoman Empire during World War I, and helped many of them build new lives in Canada.
+This year, on the one hundred year anniversary of the Armenian Genocide, we also remember and thank the Canadian civilians and missionaries who supported and saved Armenian lives in the Ottoman Empire during World War I, and helped many of them build new lives in Canada.

 Remembering the Armenian-Canadian soldiers of the World Wars